What happens when someone runs a Google search for your brand, industry, product, or service?

 Which results pop up in the Google search results page?

-Is your website anywhere to be found…or has the competition laid claim to these top results?
+Is your website ranking in the top position(s)…or has the competition laid claim to these top results?

-These might sound like questions of vanity, or they may feel irrelevant in a world of social media and paid traffic, but the reality is that organic search traffic is still the most powerful, cost-effective, and sustainable form of traffic on the internet.
+These might sound like questions of vanity, or they may feel irrelevant in a world of social media marketing and paid traffic, but the reality is that organic traffic from search engines is still the most powerful, cost-effective, and sustainable form of traffic on the internet.
 And if you aren’t ranking on page one of Google for target search terms, it means one of your competitors is.

 And that’s bad.